Does Activated Charcoal Kill Mold?

 There are over 100 medical and cosmetic uses for activated charcoal on the market today.
 It was only a matter of time before people considered AC as a treatment for mold.

-A popular mold remediation technique on the charcoal DIY market is charcoal paste.
+A popular mold remediation technique on the charcoal DIY market is a charcoal paste.
 The process consists of mixing one-part water, and one part activated charcoal powder.
 First, spreading the paste across the affected area.
 Then, waiting ten to twenty minutes before rinsing the area clean.
 This technique isn’t scientifically proven to kill mold.
 When a charcoal paste gets applied, the surface mold spores may begin to bind to the charcoal.
-But, this is speculation at this point, and the mold cleared would only be at the surface level.
+This is only speculation at this point, and the mold cleared would only be at the surface level.

 Will Activated Charcoal Remove Mold?

 While DIY mold charcoal techniques are unproven to be successful in this way, it still may be of some use.
 Speaking with a medical professional about charcoal supplements for mold-related toxicity is wise.
 If exposure to mold is causing you to have negative health consequences, this may be a solution.
-It could relieve the symptoms due to its ability to bind and eliminate toxins from your body.
+It could relieve the symptoms due to its ability to bind and remove toxins from your body.